ansys/pymapdl/doc/source/examples/extended_examples/hpc/hpc_ml_ga.rst

 .. _hpc_ml_ga_example:

 ==============================
-Genetic Algorithms and PyMAPDL
+Genetic algorithms and PyMAPDL
 ==============================

-This example aims also to show how to use PyMAPDL in an HPC cluster, to take advantage of multiple MAPDL instances to calculate each of the genetic algorithm population solution.
+This example shows how to use PyMAPDL in an HPC cluster to take advantage of multiple MAPDL instances to calculate each of the genetic algorithm population solutions.
-To manage multiple MAPDL instances, it is recommended to use the :py:class:`~ansys.mapdl.core.pool.MapdlPool` class which allows you to run multiple jobs on the background.
+To manage multiple MAPDL instances, you should use the :py:class:`~ansys.mapdl.core.pool.MapdlPool` class, which allows you to run multiple jobs in the background.

 Introduction
 ============